 these winds play an influential role in moderating the burning heat of the desert area, without however neutralizing it.

 The Tehran region can be divided into the following three climate sections:

-- climatic region of northern reliefs: it is located on the southern slope of the central Elborz peaks at an altitude higher than 3000 meters and has a humid and semi-humid and cold climate with long and very cold winters.
-The most obvious points of this climatic region are Damavand and Tochal.
+- climatic region of the northern reliefs: it is located on the southern slope of the peaks of central Elborz at an altitude above 3000 meters and has a humid and semi-humid and cold climate with long and very harsh winters.
+The most noticeable points of this climatic region are Damavand and Tochal.

-- piedmont climatic region: this climatic region extends between the 2000 and the 1000 meters high above sea level and has a semi-wet and cold climate and relatively long winters.
+- foothill climatic region: this climatic region extends between 2000 and 1000 meters above sea level and has a semi-humid and cold climate and relatively long winters.
 Ab-e Ali, Firuze-kuh, Damavand, Galandvak, Sadd-e Amir Kabir and the Taleghan valley are located in this climatic region.

-- semi-dry and dry climatic region: with short winters and hot summers it is found at an altitude lower than 1000 meters, and when the altitude decreases the more the dryness of the environment increases.
-Varamin, Shahryar and the southern part of the province of Karaj are located in this climatic region.
+- semi-dry and dry climatic region: with short winters and hot summers it is located at an altitude of less than 1000 meters, and the more the altitude decreases, the more dry the environment increases.
+Varamin, Shahryar and the southern part of Karaj province are located in this climatic region.

 History and Culture